 Gloss and even semi-gloss paints will accentuate surface variations regardless of the direction of lighting or the viewing angle.
-Flat paints however, reflect light in a diffused form and thus mask surface variations.
+Flat paints, on the other hand, reflect light in a diffused form and thus mask surface variations.

 As plasterboard's paper surface has a different surface texture from hand applied jointing materials, this difference in texture can be accentuated by gloss paints.